harmel3056/holbertonschool-simple_shell/README.md

 ## License

-MIT License(LICENSE) ÂÂ Emily Chew & Mel Hari
+MIT License(LICENSE) Â©ÂÂ Emily Chew & Melarkin

 ## Contributors
 This project was completed by Holberton students from Cohort 27: <br>